LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Evaluation

 HPCCG is a simple conjugate gradient benchmark code for a 3D chimney domain.
 We test the variable \textit{x} in the \textit{waxpby} function.
-We observe that even injecting lossy compression errors on the same variable, different error distributions or locations may lead to different program outputs.
+We observe that even injecting compression faults on the same variable, different error distributions or locations may lead to different program outputs.

-Table \ref{table:res1} shows the results when we inject faults in the first loop.
-We observe that every program with compression errors injected can still converge, but programs injected with absolute errors will converge much slower than those with relative errors.
+Table \ref{table:res1} shows the results when injecting faults in the first loop.
+We observe that every program with faults injected can still converge, but programs injected with absolute errors converge much slower than those with relative errors.

-Moreover, when we inject faults on variable \textit{x} in the fifth loop, none of the programs is able to converge within 150 iterations (i.e., the upper limit of computation time set by the program in default).
+Moreover, when we inject faults on variable \textit{x} in the fifth loop, none of the programs is able to converge within 150 iterations (i.e., the maximum number of iterations set by the program in default).
 The results are shown in Figure \ref{fig:res2}.
-In order to better illustrate the \textit{final residual} of the program after finishing 150 iterations, we compute a new metric $R_f$ as:
+In order to better illustrate the \textit{final residual} of the program after 150 iterations, we compute a new metric $R_f$ as: